Wildlife and Nature

-Lochaber is home to Scotland’s highest mountain – Ben Nevis 1344m.
+Lochaber is a nature lovers paradise with wildlife abound and is home to Scotland’s highest mountain – Ben Nevis 1344m.
 Deepest Freshwater Loch – Loch Morar 310m, home to Morag a relative of Nessie!
 Longest Glen – The Great Glen 104km.
 Deepest Pothole – Uamh Nan Claig Ionn, Cave of the Skulls, pitches 5m, 12m, 6m and 9m.
 And the U.Ks most westerly mainland point – Ardnamurchan Peninsular.
 You can also take a boat trip from Oban to see Corryvrekan the third largest whirlpool in the world.

 Scotland’s Big Five

-We have not been lucky enough to spot any red squirrels in our garden, but just a short drive to Glen Righ/Inchree Waterfalls (Onich) you are likely to strike lucky.
+We have not been lucky enough to spot any red squirrels in our garden, but just a short drive to Glen Righ/Inchree Waterfalls in Onich or Glencoe Wood Nature Reserve in Duror, you are likely to strike lucky.
 By the car park there is a wooden wall with circles cut away at various heights; if you pop your face up to one of these you will look onto an area where feeders have been set up and the squirrels are frequent visitors.
 The holes are also just the right size for camera lenses, however you can walk to the side of the boards and get the same view if you would like to set up a tripod.
 Woodpeckers visit here too.

 Red deer can be spotted on Rannoch Moor and through Glen Coe and Glen Etive.
 Watch out for them at the roadside at night especially in the winter.